florianzwagemaker/phyloviewer-wasm/progress.md

   - SampleID is selected by default but can be toggled
   - Users can select multiple metadata fields to append to labels
   - Labels update dynamically when selections change
+- [x] Implement preloading of external dependencies.
+  - All WASM modules and libraries load during app initialization
+  - Eliminates loading delays when users interact with features
+  - See PRELOADING.md for detailed documentation

 ### Deployment
 - [ ] Configure the project for static hosting.